The English language as we speak it has eight parts of speech. Can you name them?

 - At – Look at the sentence for #6.

-- By – The Bathroom Bill was passed by a GOP supermajority in both sides of the NCGA, but the governor blames the Democrats when no “compromise” was reached in the last week of the session.
+- By – The past few stifling state budgets have been passed by a GOP supermajority in both sides of the NCGA, but now Berger and Moore blame the Democrats when no “compromise” was reached in last 130 days of the extended session.

 - About – Why did the NCGA pass so many bills about not regulating the charter school industry?

-- As – Some of the approved bills from this last session make about as much sense as cutting one’s nose off.
+- As – Some of the approved bills from the last eight years make about as much sense as cutting one’s nose off.

-- Through – Hopefully we will get through this ordeal when elections come in November.
+- Through – Hopefully we will get through this ordeal when elections come in November of 2020.

-- After – After November, we will hopefully have better people in office.
+- After – After November of 2020, we will hopefully have better people in office.

-- Over – But it will many years to get over the last four years.
+- Over – But it will many years to get over the last eight years.

 - Between – Between you and me, there has not been much to praise when it comes to the NCGA’s treatment of public education.

 - Out – Veteran teacher pay fell out the window in the last few years.